dream-rock-collective/registration-site/docs/allocation-backend.md

 creates another submission; it does not overwrite an earlier one.
 Invalid input returns `400`, an unknown registration returns `404`, and an unpaid registration returns `403`, each with an `error` string.

+The frontend sends the registration id as the `userId` string and owns the plan budget and organization list.
+The backend validates numeric payload shape and payment/registration status but does not calculate the budget or interpret the organization keys.

 ## Admin allocation data